 Who may be eligible to participate?

-- Individuals age 40 to 64 with a diagnosis of Mild Cognitive Impairment (MCI) due to Alzheimer’s disease (AD) or probable AD dementia OR individuals age 40 to 64 with normal cognition.
+- Individuals age 40 to 64 with a diagnosis of Mild Cognitive Impairment (MCI) due to Alzheimer’s disease (AD) or probable AD dementia

 - Participants must have a reliable study partner who can provide information to our research staff about the participant’s functioning and accompany the participant to study visits for the duration of the study.

 - Must be willing and able to complete an MRI scan, PET scans, and other study procedures.

 What happens during study visits?

 All participants will be asked to come in for an initial screening visit to determine eligibility and a baseline visit.
 These visits will be spaced out over multiple days in about 60 days.

 Screening and baseline procedures include:

 - Review of medical history, family history and medications